juanselasprilla25/juanselasprilla25/README.md

 ### About me

-- Full stack developer with 2-3 years of experience
+- Full stack developer with 4 years + of experience
-- I'm currently learning Vue
+- I'm currently learning Vue and C#
 - I'm looking forward to collaborate on open source projects

 ### Connect with me: